rubygems/bundler/DEVELOPMENT.md

 Examples of how Bundler is used help everyone, and we’ve discovered that people already use it in ways that we never imagined when we were writing it.
 If you’re still not sure what to write about, there are also several projects doing interesting things based on Bundler.
 They could probably use publicity too.

 If you let someone on the core team know you wrote about Bundler, we will add your post to the list of Bundler resources on the Github project wiki.

-# Your first commits

-If you’re interested in contributing to Bundler, that’s awesome!
-We’d love your help.

-If you have any questions after reading this page, please feel free to contact either [@indirect](http://github.com/indirect) or [@hone](http://github.com/hone).
-They are both happy to provide help working through your first bugfix or thinking through the problem you’re trying to resolve.